mppmu/qmc/README.md

 `double fitxtol`

-See `xtol` in the nonlinear least-squares fitting GSL documentation.
+See `xtol` in the non-linear least-squares fitting GSL documentation.

 Default: `3e-3`.